10 Powerful Onboarding Activities You Need to Try

 As an HR smarty pants, you already know how important effective onboarding activities for new hires are to your organization.
-Here’s a few stats for you to chew on:
+Here are a few stats for you to chew on:

-–Employees in longer onboarding programs gain full proficiency 34% faster than those in the shortest programs
+–Employees in longer onboarding programs gain full proficiency 34 percent faster than those in the shortest programs

 1. Filling out forms before the first day of work

 While the majority of employers (81 percent) have new hires fill out the necessary forms before their first day, it’s worth mentioning as a best practice.